Bluerock Wildland Provincial Park: Wildlife

 South and west facing slopes exposed to direct sun and the influence of prevailing and Chinook winds that quickly remove snow provide grazing for large ungulates.
 The adjacent Sheep River Provincial Park contains the Sheep River Wildlife Sanctuary which was established in 1973 to protect the wintering range of the Rocky Mountain Bighorn Sheep.
 Other ungulates that are common to the park are elk, mule deer, and white-tailed deer.
 Moose are present in the park but less common.

-Carnivores common to the park are American black bears, bobcat, Canada lynx, coyotes, grizzly bears, wolverines, and wolves.
+Carnivores common to the park are American black bears, bobcat, Canada lynx, coyotes, grizzly bears, wolverines, and northern Rocky Mountain wolves.
 Cougars are especially abundant; this area has one of the highest densities of cougars found anywhere.
 The park provides a travel corridor for numerous wildlife species.
 Many species use the park for a wintering range and then proceed west for the summer.

 Upland game birds found in the park include blue, ruffed, and spruce grouse.
 A migration of birds of prey occurs each spring and fall.
 Examples of species include Peregrine falcon, golden and bald eagles, gyrfalcons, and Turkey vultures.
 Species of owl having been recorded in the park include barred, boreal, great gray, great horned, long-eared, northern pygmy, and northern Saw-whet owls.
 Harlequin ducks have been observed along the Sheep River and Dyson Creek.

 The Sheep River is home to native westslope cutthroat trout, bull trout and mountain whitefish.
 In the mid 1900s, cutthroat trout and non-native rainbow trout and brook trout were stocked into the Sheep River and many of its tributaries.
 Since 1971, only native cutthroat trout have been stocked in the Sheep River.
 Since 2001, the Sheep River and its tributaries upstream of the Gorge Creek have been closed to fishing to protect the spawning area for bull trout population.
 The Sheep River between Gorge Creek and Sheep River Falls has the largest known concentration of spawning bull trout in the Bow River watershed downstream of the Kananaskis River.